fourkitchens/fire/README.md

       Arguments:

-        `args`: composer you would like to execute.
+        `args`: The composer command you would like to execute.

       Usage Example: